Pr0methean/BetterRandom/README.md

 18.09 LTS has been released (which will mean Java 7 will be *two* major long-term-support versions out of date).

 Continuous integration takes place in OpenJDK 7 on Linux.
+Up to and including version 3.1.1, this was done on Travis CI; beginning with 3.1.2, Azure Pipelines will be used.

 # Alternative random number generators